-We move on from the damn jellyfish, and we enter a large, darkened room with a shape that only brings to my mind a hallway, but without any doors that the visitors could get into.
+We move on from the damn jellyfish, and we enter a large, darkened room with a shape that brings to my mind a hallway, but without any doors that the visitors could get into.
 Dispersed throughout there are tanks, either cylindrical or hemispheres mounted on displays.
 All the tanks are lighted as if nothing else in this building mattered but looking at the fish and fish-related beings, and I guess that’s why people come to the aquarium.
 I have no idea why this aquarium looks like the rooms of a futuristic spaceship, though.

 As we approach a cylindrical tank filled with small fish that remind me of sardines, and with a starfish glued to the glass, I can’t take out of my mind Alazne’s suggestion that she dated quite a few people before.
 Back when I stalked her as a ghost, I never saw her interacting with anyone who wasn’t selling her something.
 I guess she dealt with a few coworkers at different offices, but even as a ghost the idea of working terrified me, and I didn’t want to enter any office in case they captured me and I ended up spending my eternity chained to a desk.